rogerbinns/apsw/_sources/tips.rst.txt

 to all other Cursors on the same connection.
 This still applies if you start transactions.
 Connections are isolated from each other.

+:meth:`Connection.execute` and :meth:`Connection.executemany`
-Cursor objects are obtained by :meth:`Connection.cursor` and are very cheap.
+automatically obtains cursors from  :meth:`Connection.cursor` which are very cheap.
 It is best practise to not re-use them, and instead get a new one each time.
 If you don't, code refactoring and nested loops can unintentionally use the same cursor object which will not crash but will cause hard to diagnose behaviour in your program.

 Read more about :ref:`Cursors <cursors>`.

 Bindings
 ========

-When using a cursor, always use bindings.  `String interpolation
+When issuing a query, always use bindings.  `String interpolation
 <https://docs.python.org/library/stdtypes.html#printf-style-string-formatting>`_
 may seem more convenient but you will encounter difficulties.
 You may feel that you have complete control over all data accessed but if your